makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

-whether the genitive of neg�tion phenomenon is amenable to an analysts where an existential closure operation l i nked to VPs (rather than quant1fter raising and the ECP as proposed by Pesetsky) carries tile main burden of explanation.
+whether the genitive of negation phenomenon is amenable to an analysts where an existential closure operation l i nked to VPs (rather than quant1fter raising and the ECP as proposed by Pesetsky) carries tile main burden of explanation.